microsoft/Application-Insights-Istio-Adapter/SETUP.md

 use *appinsights/monitoring.enabled* label on that pod.
 This will have priority over all namespace-based configuration.
 Set *appinsights/monitoring.enabled* to *true* to include the pod, and to *false* to exclude it.

 ### View Application Insights telemetry
-- issue requests against the application being monitored, or otherwise produce load on the application
+- Issue requests against the application being monitored, or otherwise produce load on the application
-- within 3-5 minutes you should start seeing telemetry appear in Azure Portal.
+- Within 3 to 5 minutes you should start seeing telemetry appear in Azure Portal.
 Be sure to check out the *Application Map* section of your Application Insights resource in the Portal.

 ### Troubleshooting
 Below is the troubleshooting flow to use when telemetry doesn't appear in Azure Portal as expected.